...

 If you launch a limited-time offer, use GA’s real-time feature to monitor traffic spikes and engagement.
 This provides immediate feedback on the promotion’s success.

-Advanced Strategies for Airbnb Hosts
+Advanced Analytics Tools & Strategies for Airbnb Hosts

 Pair Analytics with Heatmaps

 Tools like Crazy Egg or Hotjar integrate with GA, showing where users click, scroll, or linger on your site.
 This complements GA’s data and helps identify design issues or content gaps.
+Heat maps can also visually represent data, highlighting high-demand zones for Airbnb properties and helping hosts focus their efforts on the most lucrative areas.

 Track ROI on Paid Campaigns